uniblab/Icod.Helpers/README.md

 #### Web helper
 There is also an extension method for working with web-based retrieval.
 Quite often the content of a web response will be compressed.
-Based on the "Content-Encoding" header value, the `Byte[]`, the content, will be decoded as a `String`, or decompressed first and then returned.
+Based on the Encoding and Content-Encoding values the helper will decompress, if necessary, and then convert the `System.Byte` to the correct `System.String`.

-If the contentEncoding" parameter value is null, the function assumes "identity" encoding.
+If the Content-Encoding value is null, the function assumes "identity" encoding.

 Example: